nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

 [^plod]: plotdevice is great! it's a python-based drawing application i'm real fond of.
 Take a look, you might like it!
 If you like the idea behind processing but you're whatever on java, then you'll probably enjoy it.

-Because i didn't have much time to work on this project, I needed to be certain that I could fake out the learnstorm identity so if I began to run out of time, i could, at the very least, use a static (but novel) image as the background for the banner.
+Again, remember that i didn't have too much time to work on this project, I needed to be certain that I could fake out a new spin on learnstorm identity so if I began to run out of time, I could, at the very least, render a cute static image as the background for the banner.

 ![a first sketch with nodebox](http://dl.dropboxusercontent.com/u/406291/Screenshots/HB9P.png)

-Well, this is looking promising!
-But now i have a small problem: how do i animate this?
+Well, this looks promising!
+But the day is young: could i... animate this?

 Stepping back, let's do a small crit here: part of what makes the learnstorm identity cool is that you get this round vibe *even though* everything is stuck on a grid.
-Breaking the grid in this case would not only require me animating each dart but animating them along circular paths which, i mean, would look *awesome* but... umm... let's save that for LearnStorm 2016 when we have more time...
+Breaking the grid in this case would not only require me animating each dart but animating them along circular paths which, i mean, would look *awesome* but... umm... maybe let's save that for LearnStorm 2016 when we have more time...

-Let's take this moment to visibly and vocally *Pivot*.[^lolsv] Because i spent all this time in the beginning trying to figure out how to procedurally draw these slope fields, i already have (a sort of) infrastructure for generating slope fields, but the problem is that i want something i can easily animate.
+Also, let's take this moment to visibly and vocally *Pivot*.[^sandhillfootnote] Because i spent the morning trying to figure out how to procedurally draw slope fields, i *already* have (a sort of) infrastructure for generating slope fields, but the problem is that i want something i can easily animate.
 Time for a new differential equation!

-[^lolsv]: I mean, we're *already* in the bay area, what sort of blog post about a startup doesn't enthusiastically talk about pivoting.
+[^sandhillfootnote]: I mean, we're *already* in the bay area, what sort of blog post from a startup doesn't enthusiastically and vigorously talk and rationalise pivoting as a way of life.

 Maybe we can just make something up, something... real easyish, like...